 These state-regulated child cares operate in a provider’s home.
 Some function like nursery school programs while others welcome children into a home as part of the family.
 Family child care providers are not required to have any formal education.
-They are mandated to take 16 hours of health and safety training, which is divided into 8 hours of CPR and First Aid and 8 hours of Preventive Health education.
-Providers need a fingerprint clearance and a TB test.
+They are mandated to take 16 hours of health and safety training, which is divided into 8 hours of CPR and First Aid and 8 hours of Preventive Health Education.
+Providers need fingerprint clearance and a TB test.

 Child Care Centers: Nursery Schools and Preschools

 These state-licensed programs vary greatly.
-They all operate in non-home settings and the majority of them include a curriculum and are staffed by individuals with educational backgrounds in early childhood development.
+They all operate in non-home settings and the majority of them include a curriculum and are staffed by individuals with backgrounds in early childhood development.
 Many centers accept children once they have been toilet-trained, but there are a growing number of centers that offer care for infants and toddlers.

 In-Home Caregivers: Nannies and Babysitters

 This type of child care is offered by providers who care for the children in the family’s home.
 Nannies tend to care for very young children, working multiple days a week, and ongoing until the transition into kindergarten.
 In some instances, a nanny may live in a family’s home for room and board plus a salary.